PyInsightHub/Liver-Cirrhosis-Disease-Prediction/README.md

 This project began with a simple but powerful question:

-> *Can machine learning replicate a specialist’s diagnostic intuition using only routine clinical data?*

 Rather than building just another predictive model, the focus was on creating a system that is **reliable, interpretable, and clinically meaningful**.